California Local News Fellowship - Newsrooms

 Frequently Asked Questions

-Newsrooms will be selected in January 2024.
-The fellow application will open in early 2024 and fellows will be selected by April.
-Fellows and newsrooms will be matched with each other by late spring 2024.
-We will announce the 2024 cohort in the summer.
-Fellows will begin working in their newsrooms in early September 2024 and will complete the program in September 2026.
+We will announce the 2026 cohort in the summer.
+Fellows will begin working in their newsrooms in early September 2026 and complete the program in August 2028.

 While fellows are based in their host newsroom, they are full-time, exempt employees of the University of California.
 They are managed by their onsite newsroom manager, who should provide day-to-day support and editorial guidance and help integrate them into the newsroom and the communities where they are reporting.
 The fellows are represented by the UAW Local 5810; your newsroom will be expected to adhere to the union contract governing their positions.
 If accepted, we will provide your newsroom with more information about this.